 In adults, encephaloceles are mainly due to traumatic or iatrogenic causes, but are also increasingly recognised in idiopathic intracranial hypertension.

 Most cases tend to be sporadic.

 Occipital encephaloceles may be associated with a number of additional abnormalities:

-An encephalocoele may be seen as a purely cystic mass or may contain echoes from herniated brain tissue.
-If the mass appears cystic, the meningocoele component predominates, while a solid mass indicates predominantly an encephalocele.
-Larger encephalocoeles may show accompanying microcephaly.
+An encephalocele may be seen as a purely cystic mass or may contain echoes from herniated brain tissue.
+If the mass appears cystic, the meningocele component predominates, while a solid mass indicates predominantly an encephalocele.
+Larger encephaloceles may show accompanying microcephaly.

 MR imaging is the best imaging modality for defining the contents of an encephalocele prior to surgery.
 High-resolution CT may also be used to display the bone anatomy, but the intracranial connection is best defined with MR imaging.
 The extent of cerebral tissue in an encephalocele is also better defined with MR imaging, which aids in prognosis and surgical planning.

 The prognosis is variable dependent on the presence of associated anomalies and presence of microcephaly (carries a much poorer prognosis).
 A Caesarian delivery may be considered to allow for less traumatic birth for the fetal head.

 - 1. Morón FE, Morriss MC, Jones JJ et-al. Lumps and bumps on the head in children: use of CT and MR imaging in solving the clinical diagnostic dilemma.
 Radiographics.
 24 (6): 1655-74. doi:10.1148/rg.246045034 - Pubmed citation